precice/tutorials/turek-hron-fsi3/README.md

 There is an [known issue](https://github.com/precice/openfoam-adapter/issues/26) that leads to additional "empty" result directories when running with some OpenFOAM versions, leading to inconveniences during post-processing.
 Please run the script `removeObsoleteSolvers.sh` to delete the additional files before importing your results in ParaView.

-Moreover, as we defined a watchpoint at the flap tip (see `precice-config.xml`), we can plot it with gnuplot using the script `plotDisplacement.sh`.
+Moreover, as we defined a watchpoint at the flap tip (see `precice-config.xml`), we can plot it with gnuplot using the script `plot-displacement.sh`.
 The resulting graph shows the vertical (y) displacement of the tip of the flap.

 ![FSI3 watchpoint](images/tutorials-turek-hron-fsi3-tip-plot.png)